nee-tee/Blockchain-patient-records/README.md

 A prototype patient record management system combining a **custom Python blockchain** (built from scratch) and a **Solidity smart contract deployed to the Ethereum Sepolia Testnet**.
 Built for a fictional healthcare organisation, HealthCare Innovations Ltd., as part of an MSc Blockchain module (LDS7006M).

-You can read the full report [here](https://github.com/nee-tee/Blockchain-patient-records/blob/main/BLOCKCHAIN%20Project.pdf)
+This project explores whether blockchain can provide a shared, tamper-evident ledger where every time a patient record is created or handed off between healthcare providers, that action is permanently and verifiably recorded.
+If anyone tries to alter a record after the fact, the system detects it immediately — because changing even one letter changes that record's unique digital fingerprint, breaking its link to everything that came after it.
+You can read the full report [here](https://github.com/nee-tee/Blockchain-patient-records/blob/main/BLOCKCHAIN%20Project.pdf).

+The project has two parts: a blockchain built from scratch in Python to demonstrate how these core ideas work under the hood, and a real smart contract deployed to a public Ethereum test network to show the same concept operating on live blockchain infrastructure, complete with rules about who's allowed to create or transfer records.

 ## Overview